front-end-intermediate/session-11/readme.md

 }
 ```

+## Action Creators

 Whenever we dispatch an action we are hard coding the object.

 We will create functions that will return the actual action.
+This will help make our code a bit more portable.
+Also, action creators, like ternary operators and switch statements, are a community standard so you should try to become familiar with them.

 ```js
 function addPirateAction(pirate){